Peergos/Peergos/README.md

 To migrate to another server first ensure you have sufficient quota on it, then run the migrate command on it.
 > java -jar Peergos.jar migrate

 It will ask for your username and password, mirror all your data locally, and then update the PKI to make this your home server.

+After migration, your identity is unchanged, all links to your data continue to work, and you keep your social graph without needing to tell anyone.

 Development
 --------